 - The full text of the state’s Open Meetings Law.
 Also key-word searchable.

-- Public Records Compliance Outline produced by the office of the Wisconsin Attorney General, last updated in 2012.
+- Public Records Compliance Outline produced by the office of the Wisconsin Attorney General, last updated in 2019.
 Contains links to referenced court rulings.
-Note: Links are not visually highlighted.

-- Open Meetings Compliance Guide produced by the office of the Wisconsin Attorney General, last updated in 2010.
+- Open Meetings Compliance Guide produced by the office of the Wisconsin Attorney General, last updated in 2019.
 Also has links to referenced rulings.
+The attorney general’s Office of Open Government has additional resources.

 - Answers to frequently asked questions on the state’s Public Records and Open Meetings Laws as provided by the law firm of Godfrey & Kahn.